qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

   moving the mouse while any of the :kbd:`Space` key, the middle mouse button or the mouse wheel is held down.
 * it can be zoomed in and out, with the dedicated |zoomIn| :sup:`Zoom In` and |zoomIn| :sup:`Zoom Out` tools.
-This is also performed by rolling the wheel forward to zoom in and backwards to zoom out.
+Hold the :kbd:`Alt` key to switch from one tool to the other.
+Zooming is also performed by rolling the wheel forward to zoom in and backwards to zoom out.
   The zoom is centered on the mouse cursor position.